junxit/us-congress-bills-119/bill.md

   - **(2)** take such steps as are appropriate to protect the payment stablecoins, private keys, cash, and other property of a customer from the claims of creditors of the person.
 - **(c)** *Commingling prohibited*
   - **(1)** *In general* Payment stablecoins, cash, and other property of a customer shall be separately accounted for by a person described in subsection (a) and shall not be commingled with the funds of the person.
-  - **(2)** *Customer priority* The claims of a customer with respect to property of the customer shall have priority over the claims of a payment stablecoin issuer or any creditor of a payment stablecoin issuer unless the customer expressly consents otherwise.
+  - **(2)** *Customer priority* In any insolvency, claims against reserves of a payment stablecoin issuer from persons holding payment stablecoins issued by the payment stablecoin issuer shall have priority over all other claims, other than for administrative expenses, against the payment stablecoin issuer.
   - **(3)** *Exception* Notwithstanding paragraph (1)—
-    - **(A)** the payment stablecoins, cash, and other property of a customer may be commingled and deposited in an omnibus account holding the payment stablecoins, cash, and other property of more than 1 customer at an insured depository institution or trust company;
+    - **(A)** the payment stablecoins, cash, and other property of a customer may be commingled and deposited in an omnibus account holding the payment stablecoins, cash, and other property of more than 1 customer at a depository institution (as defined in section 3 of the Federal Deposit Insurance Act), trust company, Federal credit union, or State credit union;
-    - **(B)** such share of the payment stablecoins, cash, and other property of the customer that shall be necessary to transfer, adjust, or settle a transaction or transfer of assets may be withdrawn and applied to such purposes, including the payment of commissions, taxes, storage, and other charges lawfully accruing in connection with the provision of services by a person described in subsection (a); and
+    - **(B)** such share of the payment stablecoins, cash, and other property of the customer that shall be necessary to transfer, adjust, or settle a transaction or transfer of assets may be withdrawn and applied to such purposes, including the payment of commissions, taxes, storage, and other charges lawfully accruing in connection with the provision of services by a person described in subsection (a);
-    - **(C)** in accordance with such terms and conditions as the Board may prescribe by rule, regulation, or order, any customer payment stablecoin, cash, and other property described in this subsection may be commingled and deposited in customer accounts with payment stablecoins, cash, and other property received by the person and required by the Board to be separately accounted for, treated, and dealt with as belonging to customers.
+    - **(C)** in accordance with such terms and conditions as the Board may prescribe by rule, regulation, or order, any customer payment stablecoin, cash, and other property described in this subsection may be commingled and deposited in customer accounts with payment stablecoins, cash, and other property received by the person and required by the Board to be separately accounted for, treated, and dealt with as belonging to customers; and
+    - **(D)** an insured depository institution that provides custodial or safekeeping services for payment stablecoin reserves shall be permitted to hold payment stablecoin reserves in the form of cash on deposit.
 - **(d)** *Regulatory information* A person described under subsection (a) shall submit to the primary Federal payment stablecoin regulator (or, if the person does not have a primary Federal payment stablecoin regulator, to the Board) information concerning the person’s business operations and processes to protect customer payment stablecoins, cash, and other property, in such form and manner as the primary Federal payment stablecoin regulator (or, if the person does not have a primary Federal payment stablecoin regulator, the Board) shall determine.
 - **(e)** *Exclusion* The requirements of this section shall not apply to any person solely on the basis that such person engages in the business of providing hardware or software to facilitate a customer’s own custody or safekeeping of the customer’s payment stablecoins or private keys.

 ## § 9.
 Rule of construction

-A digital asset shall not be construed to be a payment stablecoin, if it is—
+A digital asset shall not be construed to be a payment stablecoin if it is—

-- **(1)** redeemable by the issuer exclusively for other digital assets, provided that such digital assets for which it is redeemable are not primarily—
+- **(1)** redeemable exclusively for other digital assets, provided that such digital assets for which it is redeemable are not primarily—
   - **(A)** payment stablecoins; or
   - **(B)** representations of permissible reserves described under section 4(a)(1)(A) or similar such assets; or
 - **(2)** primarily used within a system controlled by such digital asset’s issuer as a means of accessing products, services, or loyalty rewards.